relativemodder/AeNux/README.md

 ## 📌 Note

 - The method to install Wine may differ depending on your Linux distro.
-  You can modify the instructions in `Command.txt` to suit your system.
+  You can modify the instructions in `./install.sh` to suit your system.
 - It is **strongly recommended to disable swap memory**,
   as using swap can reduce the lifespan of your SSD.